jonlabelle/pwsh-daily-backup/docs/help.md

 ### -Keep

 **Type**: `Int32`
-**Default**: `0` (keep all backups)
+**Default**: `-1` (keep all backups)
 **Alias**: `DailyBackupsToKeep`

 Number of daily backup folders to retain.
 When exceeded, the oldest backups are deleted first.
-Set to 0 to keep all backups indefinitely.
+Set to -1 to keep all backups indefinitely.

 **Examples:**

+- `-1`: Keep all backups (no cleanup)
+- `0`: Delete all existing backups
 - `1`: Keep only today's backup
 - `7`: Keep the last week of backups
 - `30`: Keep the last month of backups